asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP2_Seurat_Monocle/README.md

 <img src="./fig/Mocole_result.png" width="50%" >
 </div>

-we estimated 2 pathways, belowe.
+We estimated 2 paths as below.

 PATH1: 9->6->3

 PATH2: 9->10

-these path use STEP3-1 SPTAT2 analysis.
+These path is used in STEP 3-1 SPATA2 analysis.